-The ignition system of all small engines give a ton of trouble after the fueling system, the ignition system is the next most likely system to fail.
+All small engine ignition systems give a ton of trouble, the ignition system is the next most likely system to fail, after the fueling system.

 Checking for spark is one of the first test we do when diagnosing engine issues and listed below are the tools that make checking spark easy.
 Common causes of a lack of spark include: